Economics and the Environment

 In The New Abolitionism, Christopher Hayes notes that fossil fuel companies are pulling more carbon out of the ground than ever before and, if we limit the planet’s temperature increase to 3.6 degrees Fahrenheit (anything above that threatens human survival), then “it’s becoming increasingly clear that those companies will have to leave 80 percent of their reserves in the ground if we are to avert a global cataclysm.”
 This would mean our incredibly powerful fossil fuel companies will need to just walk away from an estimated $10-20 trillion.
 Hayes notes that the only historical event that compares with today’s need to abandon a huge amount of wealth is the abolition of slavery.
 While it is hard to think of people as property, hard to think that ownership of people was upheld by law, nonetheless, we realize that slave owners fought emancipation because it meant the loss of a huge amount of wealth – an estimated $10 trillion in today’s dollars.
 It took the Civil War to bring it about.
 Hayes writes, “In fact, the parallel I want to highlight is between the opponents of slavery and the opponents of fossil fuels.
 Because the abolitionists were ultimately successful, it’s all too easy to lose sight of just how radical their demand was at the time: that some of the wealthiest people in the country would have to give up their wealth.
 That liquidation of private wealth is the only precedent for what today’s climate justice movement is rightly demanding: that trillions of dollars of fossil fuel stay in the ground.
 It is an audacious demand, and those making it should be clear-eyed about just what they’re asking.
 They should also recognize that, like the abolitionists of yore, their task may be as much instigation and disruption as it is persuasion.
 There is no way around conflict with this much money on the line, no available solution that makes everyone happy.
 No use trying to persuade people otherwise.”
 Read the whole article from The Nation magazine, April 22, 2014.

-Capitalism v. the Climate by Naomi Klein in The Nation, November 2011.
+Capitalism v. the Climate by Naomi Klein in The Nation.
 An excellent assessment of the problem and what must be done.
+November 28, 2011.

 UCC Environmental Ministries